danielamitay/DAAnisotropicImage/README.md

 You can see a YouTube video of the feature [here](http://www.youtube.com/watch?v=c9X7D87uJ7Q).

 The change was criticized by some as a waste of resources and developer time.
 This project is a demonstration of how quickly the feature can be replicated, and how (relatively) CPU-light it is.
-Ultimately, this feature uses 10% of the CPU.
-Compare that to simply sliding a UISlider at 6%.
+Ultimately, this feature uses between 10% and 20% of the CPU.
+Compare that to simply sliding a UISlider at about half that amount.
+Note that this usage is only relative to the CPU allocated to the app.
+Play music in the background and the CPU usage will remain constant.

 ## Installation